Who is Complete Payment Recovery Services?

 Saint Petersburg, FL 33716

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Complete Payment Recovery Services for millions of clients nationwide.
+The most effective way to deal with Complete Payment Recovery Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Complete Payment Recovery Services on behalf of their clients.

 Will Complete Payment Recovery Services sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Complete Payment Recovery Services again.

 Complete Payment Recovery Services, Inc. Complaints

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
-Lexington Law knows that you have rights, and CPRS does too.
+Lexington Law knows that you have rights, and Complete Payment Recovery Services does too.

 Your Rights When Dealing with Complete Payment Recovery Services